EndPointCorp/end-point-blog/2022/06/implementing-authentication-in-asp.net-core-web-apis.md

 }
 ```

 Here too we're leveraging the `UserManager` instance that ASP.NET Core Identity so graciously provided us with.
-In summary, we find the user account by name using the incoming request data, check if the given password is correct, the ask our `JwtService` to create a token for this user, and finally return it wrapped in a 200 response.
+In summary, we find the user account by name using the incoming request data, check if the given password is correct, then ask our `JwtService` to create a token for this user, and finally return it wrapped in a 200 response.

 If you hit that endpoint with a POST and a set of existing credentials, you should see something like this: